tonyqug/verticalai/README.md

-Here is a professional, visually appealing, and informative README file for the **VerticalAI** repository:

----

 # VerticAI - AI-Powered Jump Height Estimation

 **VerticAI** is an advanced computer-vision application designed to estimate athletic performance, particularly **jump height**, using live tracking and airtime physics.
 Leveraging AI-powered motion analysis, it provides an accurate and accessible way to measure jump performance without specialized hardware.